SuslikV/oxy_p/README.md

 #### Display driver logic
 ATmega88PA driver for the screen based on SSD1306.

-The display driver capable to handle proportional fonts.
+The display driver is capable to handle proportional fonts.
 The display driver works only with 1-bit depth bitmaps.
+The height of the bitmap images is a multiple of 8 (page size).

 The data that represents each font are stored in byte arrays of:
-- images(glyhps) itself,
+- images(pictures of the glyhps);
-- pointers to the start of each image,
+- pointers to the start of each image;
-- images properties,
+- width and symmetry;
-- spacing properties.
+- height and spacing properties for sets of images.

 All these arrays organized into a single array of pointers that represents all available images that intended for display.

 To reduce storage space for the glyphs, each image has horizontal symmetry property and can be stored half-sized.

-To be able to display a string of symbols on the screen the display driver requires next info:
+To be able to show a string of symbols on the screen the display driver requires next info:
 - the font's number (selected font);
 - pointer to the array where each position represents ordered number of the glyph from the font set.
 Note: special fixed position (DIS_STR_NOD) of the array stores total number of the elements in the string;
 - start/end column and start page of the area intended for display;
-- horizontal alignment of the displayed string in the displayed area (effect);
+- horizontal alignment of the displayed string in the displayed area (effect).

 During the string display next steps performed:
 1. Resolves the font and properties pointers.
 2. Calculates length of the sting in pixels.
 3. Blanks display area left to the string (depends on string alignment).
 4. The string splits into characters.
 Each character draws separately.
    - 4.1.
-Calculates stored data length of the each character according to the its symmetry.
+Calculates stored data length of the each character according to its symmetry.
    - 4.2.
 Displays spacing before the current character (TWI).
    - 4.3.
 Fills the buffer with stored data of the glyph image (half of the image or full image).